bingomanatee/rxjs-sqlite/README.about.md

 ## Technical Decisions and Trade-offs

-### Storage Approach - Two Paths
+### Storage Approach - The Relational Path

-We implemented two storage approaches:

-**Blob-Style Storage**:
-- Simple implementation, maintains compatibility with other RxDB adapters
-- Less efficient for querying specific fields
+After evaluating our options, we chose to implement a relational storage approach:

 **Relational Storage**:
-- Better performance for field-specific queries, more efficient storage
+- Better performance for field-specific queries
+- More efficient storage and indexing
+- Allows for proper SQL constraints and types
 - More complex implementation, requires mapping between document and relational models

+We considered but ultimately rejected a blob-style storage approach (storing documents as JSON in a single column) because while it would be simpler to implement, it would sacrifice many of the benefits of using SQLite in the first place.

 ### Validation Strategy - Choose Your Poison